microsoft/msticpy/README.md

 ### iocextract

-Uses a set of builtin regular expressions to look for Indicator of Compromise (IoC) patterns.
+Uses a set of built-in regular expressions to look for Indicator of Compromise (IoC) patterns.
 Input can be a single string or a pandas dataframe with one or more columns specified as input.

 The following types are built-in: